Graduate Student Funding

 12. I’m interested in your online/distance ed degree.
 How does that work?

 We have an “Asynchronous Learning Network” (ALN) degree program leading to an M.S. degree, and also offer online courses at the bachelor’s level.
 See our ALN home page.
 For questions about ALN, please read this web site first (the admission and graduation requirements are identical to those for our regular degree program).

 13. Are letters of recommendation required?

 Letters are required for the Ph.D. program admissions.
 For the M.S., they are highly recommended, and if you are applying for an assistantship we require three recommendation letters.
 In all cases, letters are an excellent addition to your application materials.
-Ask your work supervisors or former professors to write letters of recommendation on your behalf and send a signed hard copy directly to the department.
-Have them indicate that the letter is in support of your application for admission.
+Ask your work supervisors or former professors to write letters of recommendation on your behalf.
 We will not accept electronic copies of the letters, or letters sent to us directly by the applicant.
-There is no specific form that they must complete for the recommendation, but you may use the ICS Graduate Assistantship Evaluation Form.
-Those letters should be sent to the ICS Graduate Chair (see address at the bottom of this page).
-Recommendation letters via e-mail will not be considered.
+Requesting letters of reference is done by entering names and e-mail addresses of letter writers via the Graduate Division’s supplemental documents upload site

 14. Can you tell me my chances for getting financial aid?
 I can enclose some background about myself.